Leptospirosis is a disease which can affect animals and humans, caused by infection with bacteria called Leptospira.

 - Fluid accumulation causing swollen legs, distended abdomen or restricted ability to breathe

-If your dog is lethargic, depressed, not eating, vomiting, feverish, has increased thirst and urination, and/or is jaundiced take them to the vet immediately.
+If your dog is lethargic, depressed, not eating, vomiting, feverish, has increased thirst and urination, and/or is jaundiced (yellowing of the gums and white of the eyes) it is important to take them to the veterinarian immediately.